Elvis-Jiang/Auxo/README.md

 We have implemented the basic idea GSS_Chain (GSS_Chain.cpp), Auxo (Auxo.cpp), and compacted Auxo (ComAuxo.cpp) in C++.
 We complete the code on Linux 5.4.0-99-generic and compile successfully using gcc 7.5.0.
 The hash function we use is in the file querysupportstruct.h.

-All the data sets we use can be downloaded from the below website:
+All the data sets we use can be downloaded from the below website (In the "data" directory, we also upload a small test dataset sample "lkml" due to the size limitation of the project uploaded):
 ```
     https://catalog.caida.org/details/dataset/passive_2015_pcap
     https://networkrepository.com